dgaydukov/cert-aws/files/sa.md

 * remove partially uploaded files (they are not removed by default, so if you don't have this policy you risk being spammed by these files)
 Storage Class Analysis - filters that helps analyse access pattern for whole bucket or list of objects (go to management->analytics to analyze objects)
 * Standard - low latency, high throughput, 3 AZ replication
+* RRS (Reduced Redundancy Storage) - for non-critical data, durability - 4 nines - 99.99%. !important => s3 standard is cheaper now, so rrs is outdated, don't use it.
 * Intelligent - when you don't know access pattern.
 It has 2 access types - frequent/infrequent, and based on access pattern moves objects between these 2 types and save money
 * Standard-IA
 * Single-Zone-IA - store data only inside single AZ